 But sometimes it’s the little things that appeal.
 My interest in the myriad and often overlooked attractions of urban destinations led me to launch an online travel magazine, and since Fall 2009, The City Traveler has published more than 200 stories by 25 professional journalists.

-This year marks my 20th as a freelancer.
-I’ve recently taught journalism at three universities, sold my original photography, and opened and operated an evenings-only dessert cafe.
+This year marks my 23rd as a freelancer.
+I’ve also taught journalism at three universities, sold my original photography, and opened and operated an evenings-only dessert cafe.
 In between, I’ve read stacks of books (I like Saramago, Henry James, Nabokov, McEwan), seen lots of movies, learned a few hundred Italian and Japanese words, and watched many, many episodes of Sex & The City, The Office, and Seinfeld.